vlmakh/my-notes-react/README.md

 Added the ability to change note name (Ecs - cancel, Enter - confirm).

 AutoSave of current data is implemented using localStorage.

+Added the ability to change color of note.